Bahalanaz/PyQt5-Weather-App/README.md

-Weather App 🌤️ (PyQt5 Project)

-This repository contains my first desktop weather application built with Python and PyQt5.
-It fetches and displays a 5-day weather forecast using the OpenWeatherMap API, with a clean UI design and real-time updates.

 🌱 What I Learned
 Python (Core Programming)

-Writing clean, modular code with functions and classes.
+How to write modular code with functions and classes.

-Handling errors with try/except for better stability.
+How to handle errors with try/except.

-Using string formatting and data parsing (JSON).
+How to parse and format JSON data.

 PyQt5 (GUI Development)

-Designing responsive desktop layouts with QVBoxLayout.
+How to design layouts with QVBoxLayout.

-Customizing widgets with CSS-like styles.
+How to style widgets using CSS-like properties.

-Handling user actions using the signal-slot system.
+How to handle button clicks and inputs with the signal-slot system.

 API Integration

-Making HTTP requests with the requests library.
+How to make requests with the requests library.

-Parsing JSON responses to extract weather data.

-Managing API keys securely.

-Handling different HTTP errors (401 Unauthorized, 404 Not Found, etc.).
+How to extract data from JSON responses.

+How to handle errors like 401 Unauthorized and 404 Not Found.

 UI/UX Design

-Clean and minimalist interface with a consistent color scheme.
+How to use a minimalist, clean color scheme.

-Proper spacing, alignment, and typography for readability.
+How to properly space and align elements.

-Using weather emojis ☀️🌧️❄️ for intuitive visual feedback.
+How to add visual weather emojis ☀️🌧️❄️ for better user experience.

 ⚡ Features in this project

-A modern PyQt5 desktop app.
+A clean and modern desktop app built with PyQt5.

-5-day forecast with temperatures and conditions.
+5-day weather forecast with temperature and conditions.

-Responsive UI that adjusts to window resizing.

-Real-time data from OpenWeatherMap API.
+Real-time API integration with OpenWeatherMap.

 Error handling for invalid inputs and network issues.

+Responsive UI that adapts to different screen sizes.

 🏆 Why this project matters

-This project is special because it’s my first full PyQt5 desktop application.
+This project is special because it’s my first complete PyQt5 desktop app.
-It combines:

-GUI development
+I learned how to bring together:

+Python programming

 API integration

 Error handling

-Clean UI design
+UI/UX design

-I now understand how to connect a desktop interface to real-world APIs, handle data safely, and present it in a user-friendly way.
+Now I understand how to build interactive desktop apps that work with real-world data.

-✨ Thanks for checking out my Weather App project!
+✨ Thanks for checking out my Weather App!
-This is one of the first big steps in my journey to mastering Python and desktop application developme
+This is just the beginning of my desktop app development journey.